Get a free, no obligation personal loan quote with rates as low as 6.99%

 3 Types Of Compassionate Care Benefits

-You can receive benefits during the 52-week period after the date the individual is deemed to be critically sick or injured by a medical physician or nurse practitioner.
-The weeks of benefits can be taken all at once or in a separate time period and can be shared by eligible caregivers.
+You can receive benefits during the 52 weeks after the date the individual is deemed critically sick or injured by a medical physician or nurse practitioner.
+The weeks of benefits can be taken all at once or separately and can be shared by eligible caregivers.

-• Family caregiver benefit for children – Covers up to 35 weeks to care for a critically sick or injured person under the age of 18
+• Family caregiver benefit for children – Covers up to 35 weeks to care for a critically sick or injured person under 18.

 How Much Can You Get Through The Compassionate Care Benefits?